How we’re keeping you safe

 You’ll also see patients and staff wearing a face mask or face covering at all times in clinical areas, and we’ve increase hand sanitising facilities throughout our buildings.

 We’re following the latest national guidelines and our teams are working round the clock to make sure your visit is worry-free.

 Before your operation or procedure

-- We’ll also ask you to visit a testing centre at either Chase Farm Hospital or the Royal Free Hospital to have a coronavirus swab test.
-This will be around 72 hours (3 days) before your operation, and you’ll need to drive or take a private taxi to visit the centre.
-You must not use shared public transport.
-This visit is allowed during the isolation period.
+- We’ll also ask you to visit a testing centre at the Royal Free Hospital to have a coronavirus swab test.
+This will be around 72 hours (3 days) before your operation.
 If you cannot travel, testing at your home may be organised.
 We’ll contact you with your results and let you know if your operation can go ahead.